Feng shui consultant in Paris

 Romance is Paris in one word

 Paris is famous for its romance and love and sometimes it’s called the City of Love and Romance.
 The energy of love is present everywhere if you can see it.
 Couples are kissing more in Paris than anywhere else.
-Like this photo below suggests (although, it was staged).
+This photo below suggests (although it was staged).
 Paris is symbolic of love because many women dream to have their engagement there.
-The lights, the French food and wine – all contribute to the atmosphere conducive for love and romance.
-And of course, the French language helps – it’s the language itself, which was once (in 2013) voted the sexiest in the world.
+The lights, the French food and the wine – all contribute to an atmosphere conducive to love and romance.
+And, of course, the French language helps – it’s the language itself, which was once (in 2013) voted the sexiest in the world.
 ‘Je t’aime / oh, oui je t’aime! / moi non plus’.
-In the book, Eat Pray Love by Elisabeth Gilbert and the film of the same name which is a biographical romantic drama starring Julia Roberts as Elizabeth Gilbert, Gilbert defines Rome in one word: Rome = power.
+In the book, Eat Pray Love by Elisabeth Gilbert and the film of the same name, which is a biographical romantic drama starring Julia Roberts as Elizabeth Gilbert, Gilbert defines Rome in one word: Rome = power.
 Then, in the same fashion, Paris = romance.

 Kissing on the railway platform?